Balogun rejoins Rangers a year after release

 Rangers announced on Tuesday that 19-year-old fellow centre-half Leon King had suffered a long-term injury during pre-season training in Germany.

-Balogun has signed a one-year contract back at Ibrox.
+Balogun has signed a one-year contract.

+"I am just excited to be honest," he told Rangers' website.
+"I am just really really happy to be back at Rangers - it feels like coming home.

+"Since I have left, I have always felt a lot of appreciation and love from friends I have made in Glasgow and around the club."

 - Visit our Rangers page for all the latest news, analysis and fan views